cfd-university/articles/readme.md

 - metre -> meter
 - centre -> center
 - aeroplane -> airplane
+- aerofoil -> airfoil

 ## Article structure

 cfd.university was born on WordPress.
 WordPress does annotate the HTML and so you will find a lot of comments that have no influence now, as the website is now running using Python + Flask + Docker + :yellow_heart:.

-Any changes made should continue to use this styling for consitency (though I have no plan to go back to WordPress.
+Any changes made should continue to use this styling for consistency (though I have no plan to go back to WordPress.
 I'm glad I left that mess behind).

 ### Text changes

-Text changes should be pretty straight forward.
+Text changes should be pretty straightforward.
 Edit the text you need.
 If you need a new paragraph, enclose it in a ```<p>``` tag as:

 ```html
 <!-- wp:paragraph -->